takahirox/EXT_skeleton_humanoid/README.md

 skeleton can be defined in a single file.

-It may be a bit too strong limitation and some workflows may not be compatible with with VRM due to the limitation.
+It may be a bit too strong limitation and some workflows may not be compatible with VRM due to the limitation.

 The `EXT_skeleton_humanoid` extension does not add such a limitation.
 Multiple humanoid models and multiple skeletons can be included in a